 Many students who are suspended or placed in involuntary seclusion are put there because of zero-tolerance policies that schools have put in place over the last two decades.
 Zero-tolerance policies began initially as a response to major infractions, such as possession of a weapon on school grounds or assault against a student or school employee.
 However, over the years, zero-tolerance policies have expanded to include less severe infractions, and as a result, the number of mandatory suspensions and expulsions has skyrocketed.

 Critics of zero-tolerance policies point out that not only do these policies unduly target children of color, children who are suspended or expelled from school because of these policies face a number of additional negative consequences.
 Children who are suspended or expelled are much more likely to fall behind on schoolwork, be suspended again, be required to repeat a grade, or drop out of school altogether.
-Furthermore, students who are not in school may also use their abundance of “down time” to engage in further negative behaviors and acts of delinquency, such as drug or alcohol use.
-An additional criticism of zero-tolerance policies is that they don’t teach corrective behaviors – students are simply punished swiftly and sent off school grounds to fend for themselves.
+Furthermore, students who are not in school may also use their abundance of “downtime” to engage in further negative behaviors and acts of delinquency, such as drug or alcohol use.
+Additional criticism of zero-tolerance policies is that they don’t teach corrective behaviors – students are simply punished swiftly and sent off school grounds to fend for themselves.
 But perhaps most troubling is the association between school discipline and incidence of incarceration, a link that Attorney General Eric Holder calls a “school-to-prison pipeline.”
 Students who are consistently punished in school, especially students of color, have a much higher risk of becoming involved in the juvenile justice system and the criminal justice system as adults.

 What’s the Solution?

 The question now is, how do we fix this pervasive problem in the American educational system?
 The consensus seems to be taking a more positive approach to school discipline.
-Programs to improve the school climate, such as those that seek to reduce harassment, intimidation and bullying, have been shown to significantly reduce the number of discipline referrals.
+Programs to improve the school climate, such as those that seek to reduce harassment, intimidation, and bullying, have been shown to significantly reduce the number of discipline referrals.
 In fact, schools that have implemented these programs have seen as much as a 60 percent drop in the number of disciplinary actions taken over the course of an academic year.
 Other popular proactive approaches include:

 Violence prevention – many behaviors that result in suspension or expulsion are related to violence.
 Delivering a prevention curriculum designed by school psychologists, counselors or social workers can help students identify the warning signs of violence and equip them with the tools they need to manage their emotions and make more positive decisions.